jaredsparta/Terraform-1/README.md

     3. `plan` - will show what will change in the infrastructure after applying
     4. `apply` - creates or updates infrastructure
     5. `destroy` - destroys previously-created infrastructure
+    6. `refresh` - used to reconcile the state Terraform knows about (via its state file) with the real-world infrastructure

 - There are other CLI commands you can use which can be seen using `terraform -help`